Questions for Your Care Provider

 How do your partners practice differently?

-What are “ends of the spectrum” within your practice regarding management of ROM?
+What are “ends of the spectrum” within your practice regarding management

 1.